How to set up a Video on Demand event

 In order to activate closed captions, an SRT file needs to be uploaded at the same time as the video file.
 TicketCo Media Services systems will then combine the SRT file with VOD file and activate the option for the viewers to enable CC if they want.

-Please note that both files need to have exactly the same name and need to be uploaded simultaneously in order for the CC feature to work correctly with the output VOD file.
+Both files must have exactly the same name and need to be uploaded simultaneously in order for the CC feature to work correctly with the output VOD file.

 Create an event

-When you are done uploading your files the next thing you need to do is to set up an event.
-The event page in TicketCo will function as a web-shop where your customers can purchase access to your content.
-If you do not know how to set up events yet we recommend you take a look at our guide on how to create events.
+Now you can create your event.
+This will function as a web-shop where your customers can purchase access to your content.
+If you do not know how to set up events yet, we recommend you take a look at our guide on how to create events.